david-drew/OV_Python_Docs/docs/IE_DG/supported_plugins/Bfloat16Inference.md

 @endsphinxdirective

-To disable BF16 in C API:
+To disable BF16 in the C++ or Python API:

 ..tab:: C++
 	..code-block:: c